 The unified platform project started with AKQA building an integration between Adobe’s asset management system and Contentful’s content platform.
 The next step was proofing the concept of reusability by using the codebase and design system used for Activia’s website — one of Danone’s yogurt brands, built on Contentful — to build a new site for YoPRO, a new line of healthy snacks to fuel active, healthy lifestyles.

-“We chose to duplicate and revamp, rather than build the YoPRO site from scratch,” says Melanie Gorka, experience design director at AKQA.
+“We chose to duplicate and revamp, rather than build the YoPRO site from scratch,” reported Melanie Gorka, Experience Design Director at AKQA.
 “In sticking to our atomic design and user experience principles, we worked fast and with efficiency.”
 The YoPRO site was completed in two months — that’s half the time AKQA took to build the Activia website.

-“Our experience with the Activia site helped us better account for localization and optimization concerning design codes and content models,” says Melanie.
+“Our experience with the Activia site helped us better account for localization and optimization concerning design codes and content models,” added Gorka.
 “We wanted to make sure there was flexibility for content creators across different markets and locales.”

 Creating separate but similar sites to enhance reliability and security

-The white-label approach also makes maintenance, updates and bug fixes much more efficient.
-“If we find an issue with one of the modules that we created, fixing it for one brand automatically means that it gets fixed for every single Danone brand,” says Marcos.
+The white-label approach also makes maintenance, updates, and bug fixes much more efficient.
+“If we find an issue with one of the modules that we created, fixing it for one brand automatically means that it gets fixed for every single Danone brand,” said Mellado.
 “Easier maintenance means Danone can grow its web presence sustainably.”

 Integrating modern web tools with an API-first approach

 The secret to AKQA’s speed in building Danon’s brand portals and new YoPRO site was Contentful’s API-first nature, which supports easy integration with most modern tools.
-For example, AKQA’s team uses static website generator Gatsby to focus on performance and SEO.
-With the app readily available in Contentful’s app marketplace, there was little work needed to get up and running.
+For example, AKQA’s team uses the static website generator Gatsby to focus on performance and SEO.
+With the app readily available in Contentful’s App Marketplace, there was little work needed to get up and running.
 This aspect of Contentful is something many recognize and appreciate, including AKQA and Danone.
-“Contentful lets us build something very quickly — plus it has a lot of the best tools already built-in,” says Marcos.
+“Contentful lets us build something very quickly — plus it has a lot of the best tools already built-in,” said Mellado.

-“All three tools that we’re using — Netlify, Gatsby and Contentful — play nicely together,” elaborates Marcos.
-“We rely on webhooks; whenever a content creator makes an update, that automatically triggers a build in Netlify.
+“All three tools that we’re using — Netlify, Gatsby, and Contentful — play nicely together,” elaborated Mellado.
+“We rely on webhooks that whenever a content creator makes an update, it automatically triggers a build in Netlify.
 It’s a continuous deployment system for content.”

 While that part of the process might sound quite complex, AKQA and Contentful have had no problem getting team members up to speed with the software.
-“The team at Contentful has done an amazing job at making the tools provided to external developers be as simple and streamlined as possible, and they're very well documented,” says .
+"The team at Contentful has done an amazing job at making the tools provided to external developers be as simple and streamlined as possible, and they're very well documented,” added Mellado.